A subsidiary is a form of business opened by a foreign company in Estonia with a majority of share capital owned by it.

 Companies are also required to go through the Estonia VAT registration process upon reaching a certain threshold.

-Foreign companies interested in establishing subsidiaries in Estonia must comply with a set of requirements prior to starting the registration procedure.
+Foreign companies interested in establishing subsidiaries in Estonia in 2021 must comply with a set of requirements prior to starting the registration procedure.
 Among these, it is important for the foreign company to select a business name for the subsidiary.
 Unlike the case of a branch office, the subsidiary needs not bear the same name as the parent company, thus enhanced flexibility being provided.

 The foreign company will need to find a registered address in an Estonian city (usually, the one it intends to operate in) for the subsidiary.
 Another requirement for the parent company is to prepare the documents required for company registration in Estonia.